 Adjusted EBITA is not a recognised measure of financial performance under IFRS.
-Below is a reconciliation of Adjusted EBITA to the most directly comparable IFRS measure, Net income, for the years indicated.
+The reconciliation of Adjusted EBITA to the most directly comparable IFRS measure, Net income, for the years indicated is included in the table below.
 Net income is not allocated to segments as certain income and expense line items are monitored on a centralised basis, resulting in them being shown on a Group level only.